The Muslim Citizen in a Global Village

 9/11 and 7/7

-The gross injustices of 9/11 and 7/7 exposed the distorted ideas and misdeeds of those who have turned from the path of Muhammad and his work in guiding humanity to peace and happiness.
+The gross injustices of 9/11 and 7/7 exposed the distorted ideas and misdeeds of those who have turned from the path of Prophet Muhammad (peace be upon him) and his work in guiding humanity to peace and happiness.
 Victory in Islam is not to cause destruction; but to see people enter the religion in crowds, not running away from it!

 The means of change